marigold-dev/training-security-2/README.md

 The code respect the Standard but you can see that the [Allowance type is actually a map](https://github.com/frankhillard/ligoFA12/blob/main/lib/asset/allowance.mligo#L3C8-L3C8).
 It would have been better to change the Standard and use a `big_map` instead a `map`.
 If you implement the Standard differently, then your smart contract storage definition and entrypoint signatures will not match anymore and will not be supported by other platforms

-3. Reentrancy
+3. Re-entrancy

 These attacks allow an attacker to repeatedly call a contract function in a way that drains the contract’s resources, leading to a denial of service (DoS) attack

-One of the most well-known examples of a reentrancy attack occurred in 2016, when an attacker exploited a vulnerability in the DAO (Decentralized Autonomous Organization) contract on the Ethereum blockchain.
+One of the most well-known examples of a re-entrancy attack occurred in 2016, when an attacker exploited a vulnerability in the DAO (Decentralized Autonomous Organization) contract on the Ethereum blockchain.
 But this popular hack is still actively used :

-- Uniswap/Lendf.Me hacks (April 2020) – $25 mln, attacked by a hacker using a reentrancy.
+- Uniswap/Lendf.Me hacks (April 2020) – $25 mln, attacked by a hacker using a re-entrancy.
-- The BurgerSwap hack (May 2021) – $7.2 mln, because of a fake token contract and a reentrancy exploit.
+- The BurgerSwap hack (May 2021) – $7.2 mln, because of a fake token contract and a re-entrancy exploit.
-- The SURGEBNB hack (August 2021) – $4 mln, seems to be a reentrancy-based price manipulation attack.
+- The SURGEBNB hack (August 2021) – $4 mln, seems to be a re-entrancy-based price manipulation attack.
-- CREAM FINANCE hack (August 2021) – $18.8 mln, reentrancy vulnerability allowed the exploiter for the second borrow.
+- CREAM FINANCE hack (August 2021) – $18.8 mln, re-entrancy vulnerability allowed the exploiter for the second borrow.
-- Siren protocol hack (September 2021) – $3.5 mln, AMM pools were exploited through reentrancy attack.
+- Siren protocol hack (September 2021) – $3.5 mln, AMM pools were exploited through re-entrancy attack.

 This kind of attack is quite simple to put in place with Solidity the way it works.